phoerious/vmailmgr-chpw-cgi/README.md

 under your document root.
 No paths need to be configured.
 Only make sure that the location is reachable via HTTPS.

+In case you are using a U7 uberspace, you have to add a SELinux permission to allow apache to access both your home directory and the VMailMgr user database:
+`chcon -t httpd_sys_content_t ~ ~/passwd.cdb`

 ## Acknowledgements
 This is a majorly refined version of a script originally developed by Dirk Boye.
 See [dirkboye/mailpw_change](https://github.com/dirkboye/mailpw_change) at GitHub